aaalgo/ljpeg/README.rst

 |

 ============
-Ljpeg
+ljpeg
 ============

-     Read and transform ljpeg images into tiff or jpeg
+     Read and transform LJPEG images into tiff or jpeg

 Transform an image with::